colyseus/docs/docs/colyseus/devmode.md

 The `onRestoreRoom` will be executed after the room has been restored and the restored state is available.

-The argument provided for the `onRestoreRoom` is the data provided by the `onCacheRoom` hook.
+The argument provided for the `onRestoreRoom` is the data previously returned by the `onCacheRoom` method.

 No clients are connected yet at this point.